 Finalborgo, historical center of Finale Ligure

-If you choose one of the holiday homes located in the narrow alleys of Finalborgo you will be surrounded by typical bars and restaurants, as well as elegant fifteenth-century and Renaissance buildings and a well-preserved medieval wall.
-On Fairbnb.coop you can find, for example, the cozy holiday apartments of Maria Roberta and Cristina.
+If you choose one of the holiday homes located in the narrow alleys of Finalborgo you will be surrounded by typical bars and restaurants, as well as elegant 15th century and Renaissance palaces.
+The well-preserved medieval walls are dominated by the ancient castle of Finalborgo, which contributes a unique charm to the village.

 There is no shortage of attractions dedicated to adults, such as an outdoor fitness area full of exercise equipment, or numerous bars where you can have an aperitif by the sea.

 To get around Finale Ligure starting from your holiday home, you can also count on an efficient shared bicycle service.
 After downloading the free Bike-sharing Finale app on your tablet or mobile phone, you can in fact pick up a bike at one of the housing stations, located in Piazza Porta Testa in Finalborgo and next to the Arco Margherita di Spagna in Finalmarina, and return it within 24 hours, even in a station different from the one it has been collected.

 Merge onto the nature trails to Varigotti and Noli